DoctorNovus/discord-gateway/README.md

 ## Usage

+To run the server, open a terminal and run `npm run start`.
 Server will start at `localhost:8020`.
 To login, go to `localhost:8020/login`, which is a direct to your `CODE_URI`.
 This should redirect you back to homepage, and the websocket server will begin to connect.
 "# discord-gateway"